gargnipungarg/todo-app/README.md

 # Todo-App
    This API offers CRUD operations on managing TODO items.
 You can add, list, update via various endpoints exposed.
    Following operations are supported:
-   - Add an item to persistence layer
+   - Add an item to persistence layer.
-   - Update status as Done, completion date is automatically updated as current date
+   - Update status as Done, completion date is automatically updated as current date.
    - Update status as Not Done, completion date is automatically reset.
    - Update description of an existing TODO item.
-   - List all todo items with a given status.
+   - List all todo items with "Not Done" status, caching is placed on this endpoint for 30 seconds to handle multiple incoming request.
-   - List all todo items by not passing any status filter.
+   - List all todo items, caching is placed on this endpoint for 30 seconds to handle multiple incoming request.
+This endpoint uses the same endpoint as in point above.
+Providing an option request parameter boolean "notDone", you can choose either to list all statues or only "Not Done".

 # Tech Stack
  - [JDK 11](https://openjdk.java.net/projects/jdk/11/)